 Target Your Audiences

 One of the problems with traditional advertising is that it broadcasts to anyone and everyone equally.
-The advantage that online advertising is that you can target ads to people who would be interested in what you have to offer, and this is where the power of Facebook advertising lies.
+The advantage of online advertising is you can target ads to people who would be more interested in what you have to offer, and this is where the power of Facebook advertising lies.
 Facebook knows a lot about each of its users and you can take advantage of that data by choosing to show ads to one of three types of audiences:

 - Core audiences: manual selection of the audience based on your set criteria

 - Custom audiences: upload your contact lists to discover an existing audience